sarahrosehassan/find-primes/README.md

 # Program Requirements
 - Checks if integer n is a prime number,
-- returns the kth element from the infinique sequence of all prime numbers
+- returns the kth element from the infinite sequence of all prime numbers
 - returns the prime factors of the integer n in list form

 # Sieve of Eratosthenes